Spc-Marcus/M2-IDM-PROJET/README.md

 }
 ```

-The above program, when executed, should set the speed of the robot and then perform 5 time (loop) a square pattern movement (square function).
+The above program, when executed, should set the speed of the robot and then perform 5 times (loop) a square pattern movement (square function).

 The robot used for this lab has four wheels with individual motors, and an ultrasound sensor which can be used to measure distance to an object in front.
 We expect your language to mostly follow the imperative programming paradigm, with basic arithmetic and commands for the robot.